Skip to main content

 Do I have to use the standard mileage rate?+

-Not always.
-Many jurisdictions also allow an actual-expenses method.
-This calculator focuses on the standard mileage rate so you can size the deduction quickly before deciding which method to document.
+No. The IRS also allows an actual-expenses method.
+This calculator focuses on the standard rate so you size the deduction quickly before deciding which method to document.

 Why are there different rates for business, medical, and charity?+

-Standard rates are set based on different cost assumptions and statutory requirements.
-The charity rate is often fixed by statute.
+Each rate reflects different cost assumptions and statutory requirements.
+The charity rate is fixed by statute and lower than the business rate.

 Do moving miles qualify?+